mikelawrence/RPi-pHat-Thermocouple/README.md

 Error doing I/O operation.
 ```

-If you succesfuly wrote the EEPROM there is nothing else left to do here.
+If you successfully wrote the EEPROM there is nothing else left to do here.

 ### Setup Interfaces